MicrosoftDocs/windows-itpro-docs/windows/client-management/mandatory-user-profile.md

    - If the device is joined to the domain and you are signed in with an account that has permissions to write to a shared folder on the network, you can enter the shared folder path.
    - If the device is not joined to the domain, you can save the profile locally and then copy it to the shared folder location.
-   - Optionally you can check the box “Mandatory profile”.
-This step is not required but will set permissions that are more restrictive and it is recommend to do so
+   - Optionally, you can check the **Mandatory profile** checkbox.
+This step is not required but will set permissions that are more restrictive and we recommend doing so.

    ![Example of UI](images/copy-to-path.png)